Table of contents

 Frequently Asked Questions

-What is the difference between simple linear and multiple linear regression?
 Simple linear regression has only one explanatory variable to predict the outcome of the dependent variable.
 In contrast, Multiple linear regression uses several explanatory or independent variables to predict the output variable.

-Why do we square the error instead of using simple modulus?
 We use square error to get the most negligible impact of values which contributes to the maximum error.
 Moreover, the squared error is differential while the absolute error is not, which makes the squared error more compatible with the Mathematical optimization techniques.

-What is the limitation of Ordinary Least Squares (OLS)?
-Ordinary Least Squares performs well with a smaller set of data.
+Ordinary Least Squares perform well with a smaller set of data.
 As the size of data grows, OLS becomes computationally expensive.